Beeline

 About this listen

 At first glance, Generation Z (youth born after 1997) seems to be made up of anxious overachievers, hounded by Tiger Moms and constantly tracked on social media.
-One would think that competitors in the National Spelling Bee - the most popular brain sport in America - would be the worst off.
-Counterintuitively, anthropologist Shalini Shankar argues that, far from being simply overstressed and overscheduled, Gen Z spelling bee competitors are learning crucial 21st-century skills from their high-powered lives, displaying a sophisticated understanding of self-promotion, self-direction, and social mobility.
+One would think that competitors in the National Spelling Bee -- the most popular brain sport in America -- would be the worst off.
+Counterintuitively, anthropologist Shalini Shankar argues that, far from being simply overstressed and overscheduled, Gen Z spelling bee competitors are learning crucial twenty-first-century skills from their high-powered lives, displaying a sophisticated understanding of self-promotion, self-direction, and social mobility.
+Drawing on original ethnographic research, including interviews with participants, judges, and parents, Shankar examines the outsize impact of immigrant parents and explains why Gen Z kids are on a path to success.

-"In this engaging book, Shalini Shankar tells the story of the extraordinary kids who participate in competitive spelling bees, and through them, in turn, the story of Generation Z. Shankar shows us how these kids become entrepreneurs of their own lives, and do it with amazing discipline, poise, and good spirit."
-(Sherry Ortner, Distinguished Professor of Anthropology at UCLA)
+"In this engaging book, Shalini Shankar tells the story of the extraordinary kids who participate in competitive spelling bees, and through them, in turn, the story of Generation Z. Shankar shows us how these kids become entrepreneurs of their own lives, and do it with amazing discipline, poise, and good spirit."—Sherry Ortner, Distinguished Professor of Anthropology at UCLA

 "Spelling stichomythia or gesellschaft in front of a television audience of millions isn't just about hundreds of hours of study and dedication.
-As Shalini Shankar's exploration of the culture of spelling bees shows, the orthographic feats of a handful of driven children reflect much more - about intellectual competition, the immigrant experience, and the pursuit of success in modern America."
-(Stefan Fatsis, author of Word Freak: Heartbreak, Triumph, Genius, and Obsession in the World of Competitive Scrabble Players)
+As Shalini Shankar's exploration of the culture of spelling bees shows, the orthographic feats of a handful of driven children reflect much more -- about intellectual competition, the immigrant experience, and the pursuit of success in modern America."—Stefan Fatsis, author of Word Freak: Heartbreak, Triumph, Genius, and Obsession in the World of Competitive Scrabble Players

 "Shalini Shankar does a remarkable job of pulling back the curtain on the phenomenon of 'spelling bee kids.'
 With the careful eye of an ethnographer, she takes the reader behind the scenes to understand the cultural world of elite spellers who learn to master not just the dictionary but the complex terrain of 'brain sports.'
 Anyone concerned about how Generation Z is faring will appreciate the grit, determination, and savvy that these competitors display.
-The kids are all right."
-(Ben Zimmer, language columnist for the Wall Street Journal)
+The kids are all right."—Ben Zimmer, language columnist for the Wall Street Journal